 Existing approaches to robust Bayesian inference are diverse.
-One prominent line of work is based on general-purpose methodologies for model misspecification such as the c-posterior \citep{miller2019robust}, general Bayes methods employing robust divergences \citep[e.g.][]{jewson2018principles,yonekura2023adaptation}, and Stein discrepancy-based approaches \citep{matsubara2022robust}, which provide principled ways to temper the influence of outliers on the posterior distribution.
-Another stream of work leverages heavy-tailed distributions for both Gaussian outcomes \citep{gagnon2020new,hamura2022log} and non-Gaussian outcomes \citep{hamura2024robust,gagnon2024robust}, allowing the likelihood to accommodate extreme observations within the assumed data-generating process.
-While these methods and their robustness properties have been widely investigated in the univariate setting, far less works have addressed the multivariate case from either a theoretical or practical perspective.
-Although there are a few attempts at robust covariance estimation in the context of graphical modeling \citep{finegold2011robust,finegold2014robust,onizuka2023robust}, these studies largely focus on methodological development and empirical performance, without establishing a general theoretical framework for posterior robustness.
-To date, unlike the univariate case, no valid theoretical results guarantee the robustness of Bayesian posteriors for multivariate data, leaving a significant gap between methodology and theory.
-The unique challenge in the multivariate setting that hinders the methodological research is, to reiterate, that outliers may be localized to specific coordinates, yet still distort dependence structures such as covariances or conditional independencies. \cite{katayama2018robust} and \cite{raymaekers2024cellwise} have studied the estimation of covariance matrix under cell-wise contamination from non-Bayesian viewpoint, but the full posterior inference allowing for a variety of prior choices is still limited.
+One prominent line of work is based on general-purpose methodologies for model misspecification, such as the c-posterior \citep{miller2019robust}, general Bayes methods employing robust divergence \citep[e.g.][]{jewson2018principles,yonekura2023adaptation}, and Stein discrepancy-based approaches \citep{matsubara2022robust}, which provide principled ways to temper the influence of outliers on the posterior distribution.
+Another stream of work leverages heavy-tailed distributions for both Gaussian outcomes \citep{gagnon2020new,hamura2022log}, and non-Gaussian outcomes \citep{hamura2024robust,gagnon2024robust}, allowing extreme observations to be accommodated within the assumed data-generating process.
+While these methods and their robustness properties have been widely investigated in the univariate setting, far fewer studies have addressed multivariate cases from either a theoretical or practical perspective.
+Although there have been a few attempts at robust covariance estimation in the context of graphical modeling \citep{finegold2011robust,finegold2014robust,onizuka2023robust}, these studies largely focused on methodological development and empirical performance without establishing a general theoretical framework for posterior robustness.
+Unlike the univariate case, no valid theoretical results guarantee the robustness of posteriors for multivariate data, leaving a significant gap between the methodology and theory.
+In addition, a mere extension of the univariate method, especially the divergence-based method, does not adequately address the unique challenge in the multivariate setting; outliers may be localized to specific coordinates, yet still distort dependence structures, such as covariances or conditional independencies. \cite{katayama2018robust} and \cite{raymaekers2024cellwise} studied the estimation of the covariance matrix under cell-wise contamination from a non-Bayesian viewpoint; however, the full posterior inference allowing for a variety of prior choices is still limited.